423s22/G6/userTesting/UserTest1.md

 9)	Thoughts on homepage
     1)	They did not like that the box for navigation was right next to each other.
 They wanted the boxes stacked and smaller- less white space.
 10)	Thoughts on add options
-    1)	They did not like having to add a price to each option, they wanted an add all option
+    1)	They did not like having to add a price to each option, they wanted an add all option.
-    2)	They were confused by the press enter to add to options in dropdown
+    2)	They were confused by the press enter to add to options in dropdown.